Dallas Green (baseball): Philadelphia Phillies

 After his playing career ended, Green managed the Huron Phillies of the Class A-Short Season Northern League, in 1968 and the Pulaski Phillies of the Rookie-level Appalachian League in 1969.
 Pulaski won the Appalachian League championship.
 In 1970, he joined the Phillies' front office as an assistant to farm system director Paul Owens.
 When Owens was promoted to general manager in June of 1972, Green succeeded him as the Phils' director of player development.

 On August 31, 1979, the Phillies hired Green as their field manager, replacing easy-going Danny Ozark.
 When Green was appointed to the position, he matter-of-factly stated: "I express my thoughts.
 I'm a screamer, a yeller, and a cusser.
 I never hold back."
 Green was notorious for his liberal use of profanity.
 His difficult manner led to clashes with many of the team's star players, such as slugger Greg Luzinski, shortstop Larry Bowa, and catcher Bob Boone.
-Titanic blows were exchanged between 6 ft, 5 in Green and 6 ft, 6 in (1.98 m) relief pitcher Ron Reed.
+Titanic blows were exchanged between the 6 ft 5 in Green and 6 ft 6 in (1.98 m) relief pitcher Ron Reed.
 Still, come October, it was Green manning the helm, guiding the Phillies to victory, in the 1980 World Series — the team’s first World Series title in its 98-year history.
 Through 1981, he managed Philadelphia to a 169–130 record.
 In 1981, the team again made the postseason, by virtue of having won the East division, in the first half of the strike-split season; however, the Phillies lost to the Montreal Expos in the National League Division Series, 3 games to 2.